0xjet/ccc/cybercrime/cybercrime.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) introduces the topic of cybercrime
+This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) introduces the topic of cybercrime.
+It first provides an overview of the abuse ecosystem focusing on the main cybercrime activities (spamvertised products, ransomware, identity theft, carding and banking fraud).
+It then explores the supply chains that facilitate cybercrime and the commoditization of the key products (accounts, hosting, distribution, traffic, botnets, coding, crypters, etc.).
+The module concludes with some walkthroughs on representative marketplaces and forums.

 **Learning Outcomes**